 Tracking your process is an ongoing process that your therapist will be evaluating during each session to quantify any progression.
 Your progress will be noted and sent to your referring physician, primary care physician, insurance company and/or case manager.
 Your physical therapist will continually track your progress and every 2 weeks we will ask you to complete a ‘Patient Outcome Form.’
 This information helps your therapist track your recovery.

 Yes, our therapists are in frequent communication with your physician.
 We will forward our evaluation results and impressions following your visit and re-evaluation your condition approximately.
 Your physician will be advised of your progress.
 In addition, please advise us if you have a follow-up appointment scheduled with your physician so that we may prepare a report in advance of your appointment.

 If you are injured at work, talk to you employer and physician, who may determine that physical therapy or occupational therapy is necessary.
 You will then be given a prescription for treatment.
-For more information, please call one of our convenient locations.
+For more information, please call one of our three convenient locations.

 Physical therapy education has moved to the doctoral level in most institutions across the United States.
 The move to a Doctor of Physical Therapy (DPT) degree reflects the growing amount of information required in the practice of physical therapy.

 Therapists may have different academic degrees, different professional designations, different credentials or board certifications.
 The letters behind each therapist’s name represent these various professional credentials and designations.
 Your therapist will be happy to review the credentials with you.
 PT = Licensed Physical Therapist ATC/L = Certified/Licensed Athletic Trainer

 MS/MSPT = Master of Science Degree in Physical Therapy